dennisdevio/milestone-project-4/README.md

 - The sizing on selected clothing items does not show, whereas it previously did.
 Due to time constrains I decided to leave it for this deployment.
 - The mobile navbar is poorly aligned on Iphone 5 in particular, through Firefox Devtools.
 The navbar takes up more space than it should and the nav items aren't neatly aligned in a row.
 I left it for now to work on more pressing issues.
 - The footer does not display correctly on the e-mail confirmation pages.
+- I had troubles with getting the secret keys variables for Stripe and Django to work properly on the development server but it works on the production site so I left it.
+- The Country field styling in the checkout form should be gray but I left it due to time constraints.

 ## Deployment
 The deployment of this project was accomplished using Git, Gitpod, GitHub, Heroku & Amazon Web Services

 ### Repository
 If you want to view this website locally on your computer: